Stewart, Michael (Ottawa, ON)

 Iz the Apocalypse (Common Deer Press, 2023)

-This YA novel is about a musically-gifted foster child who scams multiple systems in order to be able to attend a prestigious international high school for music.
-She knows that what she’s doing is wrong, but is willing to try almost anything to have a voice of her own.
+This YA novel is about a musically gifted foster child who does whatever is necessary to be able to attend a prestigious international high school for music and to have a voice of her own.
 Themes: challenges foster children face, including the way that a disrupted education eliminates many possibilities for the future; how past trauma impacts the present; creativity and the arts; finding identity; loneliness and found family.

 All Venues.
-Equipment required: a glass of water, some simple lunch if she’s staying for the day.
+Equipment required: a glass of water, lunch if she’s staying for the day.
 A table to spread her things out on.
 A microphone for larger groups or in the gym.
 A screen and projector for presenting slides and doing shared writing.

 Contact Susan to book a visit: